 6.4 How Patent Families are Handled

-The LifeQuest system stores patents with patent-number kind-code level granularity, and makes patents searchable at the patent-number kind-letter (KL) granularity.
+The LifeQuest system stores patents with patent-number kind-code level granularity, and makes patents searchable at the patent-number kind-letter (KL) level.
 For more on this, see 6.3, above.
-The granularity at this level means that for a given family, every document in the family should be available inside of the database for viewing, and the most recent document within a kind-letter should be searchable.
+For a given family, every document in the family should be available inside of the database for viewing, and the most recent document within a kind-letter should be searchable.